 - Some SPK kernels with ephemeris of the solar system bodies.

 Other kernels provided by NAIF

-NAIF collaborates with the ESA SPICE Team and the Intrument Teams to create instrument and frames kernels for the different ESA Missions:
+NAIF collaborates with the ESA SPICE Service and the Intrument Teams to create instrument and frames kernels for the different ESA Missions:

 - The instrument kernels (IK) have been developed NAIF, the intrument teams and RSSD/ESA.

 - The Mars Express frames kernel has been created by NAIF, in collaboration with RSSD/ESA.

 Orbit, clock and attitude kernels are created from ESOC data:

 - ESOC ancillary data are the main source of information required to create SPICE kernels for attitude (CK), orbit (SPK) and time (SCLK) information for the Spacecraft.

 - Also, ESOC ephemeris data are used in the creation of SPK kernels for martian satellites.
 See below for a more detailed explanation on how these kernels are generated.

 Kernels created by the Mars Express SGS (Science Ground Segment), alone or in collaboration with the intruments teams